alessandro-bugatti/vsgl2/lessons/0300_mouse_movements/readme.md

 y = get_mouse_y();
 ```

-The *delay(2)* istruction is inserted only to avoid that the CPU will be fully loaded without necessity.
+The *delay(2)* instruction is inserted only so that the CPU is not fully loaded without necessity.